In 2020, CompTIA named Austin the hottest tech city, so I am refreshing this article about the top tech skills in demand in Austin, TX.

 Also, you can’t forget mobile.
 We are relying more and more on our phones.
 So make sure to have some aspect of mobile development – Android and iOS – RESTful API, Objective C, and HTTP, for example.”

 Chuck Gordon is CEO of SpareFoot, a tech startup headquartered in Austin.
 SpareFoot employs 47 people and is the world’s largest online marketplace for consumers to find and reserve self-storage units.
-Mr. Gordon describes the type of candidate sought by SpareFoot:
+Mr. Gordon described the type of candidate sought by SpareFoot:

 Being able to adapt to a more relaxed workplace culture and adapting to change is required.
 The tech culture isn’t corporate America.
 We want someone who is casual and fun to work with — don’t be afraid to have a sense of humor.
 It makes you more memorable.